auth0/docs/articles/appliance/index.md

 ## Auth0 Appliance Deployment and Maintenance

 The Auth0 appliance can be deployed in either Auth0's cloud, your cloud, or your own datacenter.
-If deploying on-premises in your own datacenter, you are responsible for the operation and monitoring of the servers that host the Auth0 service.
+If deploying in your own cloud or datacenter, you are responsible for the operation and monitoring of the servers that host the Auth0 service.

 See [Auth0 Deployment Models](/deployment) for details on the main differences between each of the four deployment models.